mmcguffi/mmcguffi.github.io/README.md

-## Claire McWhite's site
+## Matt McGuffie's site

-Posts and stuff
+A collection of what's going on